futurice/spiceprogram/_includes/freebeer.md

 Brewing Beer
 ================
-_by Teemu Turunen on 20th of May 2014_
+_by Teemu Turunen on 15th of Sep 2014_